logan14925/Jiacheng_Xue.github.io/_pages/favors.md

 # RoboMaster Experience

 ## About RoboMaster
-RoboMaster, organized by DJI, is an annual robotics competition where university teams design robots to compete in challenges.
+[**RoboMaster**](https://www.robomaster.com/en-US), organized by DJI, is an annual robotics competition where university teams design robots to compete in challenges.
 It emphasizes innovation, teamwork, and technical skills in robotics, including mechanical design, electronics, and software development.

 ## My Journey in RoboMaster